rust-console/gba/README.md

 You'll need the ARM version of the GNU binutils in your path, specifically the linker (`arm-none-eabi-ld`).

-You can get them from your linux package manager, or from the [ARM Website](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain)
+Linux folks can use the package manager.
+Mac and Windows folks can use the [ARM Website](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain).

 ### Run `rustup component add rust-src`